4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.1-Pandas_Data_Frame_from_Dictionary/README.md

 # Pandas Data Frame from Dictionary

 Another way to organize your data before creating a DataFrame will be using `dict` instead of `list`.

-In this example we have a list of dicts that makes easier to read the data before creating the dataframe.
+In this example we have a list of `dicts` that makes easier to read the data before creating the DataFrame.

 ```python
 data = [